What Causes Dry Ejaculation?

 In most cases, treatment for retrograde ejaculation is not necessary as the symptoms do not pose any serious health risks or interfere with normal sex life.
 However, if the problem is a side effect of medication, a change in dosage or stopping the medicine can restore ejaculation.
 It may also be possible to use a procedure such as an injection of pseudoephedrine (a common decongestant) to treat the condition.
 However, treatment is not effective for patients who are experiencing severe nerve or muscle damage due to surgery.

-Zobacz też: What Muscles Contract During Ejaculation?
+Zobacz też: What Chemicals Are Released During Ejaculation?

 Blockages in the urethra or ejaculatory ducts